About Hey Michigan

 The Stray Dog Bar and Grill

-A reliably packed spot known for its rooftop deck.
+A reliably packed spot, The Stray Dog Bar and Grill is known for its rooftop deck.
 Quick note: the rooftop views are a little blocked by the fencing around the deck, so you can’t quite see the harbor from your table without standing up.
-It’s a fun, lively place though, and the move is to show up right when it opens if you want a seat on the roof.

 The Stray New Buffalo